catc/iGrowl/README.md

 ## Features to come
 Features I plan on adding:
 * max number of notifications
-   * queue system - eg: if max number of notifications is 4, new notifications are queued until the current disappear
+   * queue system - eg: if max number of notifications are reached, new notifications are queued until the current disappear

 If you have any suggestions or requests, open a ticket or feel free to send me an email.